-This report was prepared by AEP- Geotechnical Engineering Services (GES) section, in part, to fulfill requirements of 40 CFR 257.84 and to provide the Flint Creek Plant an evaluation of the facility.
+This report was prepared by Terracon Consultants Inc (Terracon), in part, to fulfill requirements of 40 CFR 257.84 and to provide the Flint Creek Plant an evaluation of the facility.

-Gary Zych, P.E. performed the 2019 inspection of the Landfill at the Flint Creek Plant.
+David McCormick, P.E. performed the 2020 inspection of the Landfill at the Flint Creek Plant.
 This report is a summary of the inspection and an assessment of the general condition of the facility.
-Greg Carter, P.E., of AEP Regional Engineering also participated in the inspection.
-The inspection was performed on November 14, 2019.
-Weather conditions were sunny and the temperature was in the low 40's (°F).
-There was 1.65 inches of recorded rainfall over the seven days prior to the inspection.
-Of that amount, about 1.12 inches occurred on November 7 and 0.53 inches occurred the two days prior to the inspection.
+Greg Carter, P.E.
+(TX), of AEP Regional Engineering also participated in the inspection.
+The inspection was performed on November 4, 2020.
+Weather conditions were sunny, and the temperature was in the low 40's (°F).
+There was 0.0 inches of recorded rainfall over the seven days prior to the inspection.